Protect Our Waterways from Dangerous Chemicals in Plastic

 The U.S. Environmental Protection Agency (EPA) is proposing to designate several chemicals used in making plastic- including vinyl chloride – as “High-Priority Substances” under the Toxic Substances Control Act (TSCA), the first step in EPA’s process in banning dangerous chemicals, if they are found to pose an unreasonable risk to human health and the environment after a comprehensive risk evaluation.

-However, this is only one step in designating the chemicals as high-priority and undertaking the risk management process.
+However, this is only one step in designating the dangerous chemicals in plastic as high-priority and undertaking the risk management process.
 That is why we need EPA to prioritize its resources and attention to accelerating these efforts.

 Will you take a moment to urge EPA to urgently evaluate the risks these toxic chemicals pose